-

 Write Down & Release 1 Limiting Belief

 A limiting belief is a deep-seated belief that holds you back from realizing your limitless potential and living the life that you know you’re truly meant to live.
-It’s the thing that’s preventing you from moving forward.
-Your fears.
-Your worries.
-Your doubts about your own potential.
+It’s the thing that’s preventing you from moving forward: your fears, your worries, your doubts about your own potential.

 Take some time to identify what beliefs you carry that aren’t serving you.
 Write at least one down.
 Then, create a new, reframed belief.
 So if your limiting belief is that you don’t have what it takes to succeed in your chosen career path, you can create a new belief that you’re more than capable of succeeding and thriving.

-You can learn more about limiting beliefs here.
-And for even more guidance, I’ve created a digital workbook for releasing limiting beliefs to help you begin releasing your old, limiting beliefs (and creating new, empowering beliefs) today.
+For more guidance, I’ve created a digital workbook for releasing limiting beliefs to help you begin releasing your old, limiting beliefs (and creating new, empowering beliefs) today.

 Unplug For At Least 2 Hours